rivertb/BMC-Helix-OnPrem-Installation-2-ITOM/README.md

 ![Helix Portal](./diagram/helix-portal.png)

 ## 3 Deploy Helix Discovery
 BMC Helix Discovery is a basic component of Helix ITOM.
 You must successfully install and configure Helix Discovery before installing other Helix ITOM components.
 Helix Discovery is delivered as a virtual machine OVF file and runs as a VM.
+For Helix OM 25.2 version, the required version is 24.3 and later.

 ### 3.1 Helix Discovery virtual machine import and configuration